-Everything you need to know about bananas, including the main varieties, how to store them, how to ripen them faster, and nutrition information.
+Everything you need to know about bananas, including the main varieties, how to store them, how to ripen them faster, and nutrition information, along with how to pick bananas for buying and devouring!

 Did you know that 96% of Americans have purchased a banana in the last month?
-As one of the most popular fruits on the stand, it’s about time we give it the spotlight it deserves.
+As one of the most popular fruits on the stand (and everyone’s favorite yellow fruit), it’s about time we give it the spotlight it deserves.

 Bananas are full of fun facts.
 Like did you know they’re slightly more radioactive than other fruits, and that they measure radioactivity of common day things in “Banana Equivalent Doses”?
 Or did you know that they have a tumultuous history in South America, where the term “Banana Republic” was born?
 Or on a happier note, even dogs can eat bananas!